dudash/openshift-workshops/www-default/workshop-lab-byodocker.md

 The output should show something *similar* to below:

 {% highlight csh %}
---> Found Docker image a49fe18 (17 months old) from Docker Hub for "kubernetes/guestbook"
+--> Found docker image a49fe18 (17 months old) from docker Hub for "kubernetes/guestbook"
     * An image stream will be created as "guestbook:latest" that will track this image
     * This image will be deployed in deployment config "guestbook"
     * Port 3000/tcp will be load balanced by service "guestbook"